ecmwf/metview-python/docs/api/functions/values.rst

    :param fs: input fieldset
    :type fs: :class:`Fieldset`
-   :rtype: 1D-ndarray or list of 1D-ndarrays
+   :rtype: ndarray

-   If ``fs`` contains more than one field a list of ndarrays is returned.
-Each of these arrays contains as many elements as there are grid points in each field.
+   If ``fs`` contains more than one field a 2D-ndarrays is returned.
 Missing values are included in the results as nan.

    :Example: